jamesheald/COIN/README.md

 Instructions on how to use the COIN model are provided on the [wiki](https://github.com/jamesheald/COIN/wiki).

-## Contact
+## Contact information

-Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions or encounter a problem with the code.
+Feel free to e-mail me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions or encounter a problem with the code.

 ## License